-Back to OTHER RELATED LINKS
+Back to OTHER WATER-RELATED LINKS

-The Sierra Leone Ministry of Energy and Power (MEP) Water Supply Division in partnership with WaterAid are responsible for the program implementation.
+The Sierra Leone Ministry of Energy and Power (MEP) Water Supply Division, in partnership with WaterAid, is responsible for program implementation.
 The involvement of the community is considered to be a crucial feature in the success of the project, building on the strong traditional structure of Mende society.

-A small dam collects water from the stream at 70m elevation above the village.
-Water is piped through 770m of galvanized and MDPE pipe to a ferro-cement storage tank.
+A small dam collects water from the stream at a 70-metre elevation above the village.
+Water is piped through 770 metres of galvanized and MDPE pipe to a ferro-cement storage tank.
 Galvanized pipe is used in rocky areas, and where a trench can be dug, MDPE pipe is used.
-Distribution in the village is by a branch system with one tap for every 150 people which is approximately one for every 10 houses.
-The tap is usually less than 150 m from the consumer.
+Distribution in the village is by a branch system with one tap for every 150 people which is about one for every 10 houses.
+The tap is usually less than 150 metres from the consumer.